Lakshmi: Epics

 In the Epics of Hinduism, such as in Mahabharata, Lakshmi personifies wealth, riches, happiness, loveliness, grace, charm, and splendor.
 In another Hindu legend about the creation of the universe as described in Ramayana, Lakshmi springs with other precious things from the foam of the ocean of milk when it is churned by the gods and demons for the recovery of Amṛta.
 She appeared with a lotus in her hand and so she is also called Padmā.
+Some scholars propose a theory that Sri and Lakshmi may have originally been different goddesses, who merged into one figure.

 Sita, the female protagonist of the Ramayana and her husband, the god-king Rama are considered as avatars of Lakshmi and Vishnu, respectively.
-In the Mahabharata, Draupadi is described as a partial incarnation of Sri (Lakshmi).

-However, other chapter of the epic states that Lakshmi took the incarnation of Rukmini, the chief-wife of the Hindu god Krishna.
+In the Mahabharata, Draupadi is described as an incarnation of Sri (Lakshmi).
+A later interpolation attempts to reinterpret Draupadi as Shachi, associating Lakshmi instead with Rukmini, the consort of Krishna, who is an incarnation of Vishnu.
+However, scholars affirm that the original tradition identifies Sri with Draupadi, as evidenced in the Critical Edition.

 Upanishads

 Shakta Upanishads are dedicated to the Tridevi of goddesses—Lakshmi, Saraswati and Parvati.
 Saubhagyalakshmi Upanishad describes the qualities, characteristics, and powers of Lakshmi.
 In the second part of the Upanishad, the emphasis shifts to the use of yoga and transcendence from material craving to achieve spiritual knowledge and self-realization, the true wealth.
 Saubhagya-Lakshmi Upanishad synonymously uses Sri to describe Lakshmi.